Complete the survey in English

 Do I have to take part?

 Taking part in the survey is entirely voluntary and your answers will be anonymous and confidential.
 This means that we won’t be able to identify you from your responses.
-If you choose to provide us with an email address, this will be stored separately to your responses, and we will not be able to link them.

 What will happen to me if I take part and what will I have to do?